 - Interview and record patients’ medical information and measure their vital signs, weight, and height.

 - Collect, prepare and log blood, tissue or other laboratory specimens.

 - Show patients to examination rooms and prepare them for the physician.

 - May assist with administrative duties including scheduling appointments, maintaining medical records, billing, and coding for insurance purposes.

-Classes for the Medical Assistant Training Program are held during the week on Monday and Wednesday evenings, from 5:30pm-9:30pm (held virtually via Zoom until further notice), and Saturdays, from 8am-5pm (4-hours in-person in sub-clinical groups and 4 hours virtually), at VCC: North River, 4700 North River Road in Oceanside.
+Classes for the Medical Assistant Training Program are held during the week on Monday and Wednesday evenings, from 5:30pm-9:30pm (held virtually by Zoom until further notice), and Saturdays from 8am-5pm (4-hours in-person in sub-clinical groups and 4 hours virtually) at VCC: North River, 4700 North River Road in Oceanside.

 Application deadline for the upcoming semester is April 16, 2021.
-Priority applicants who intend to apply for Tuition Assistance must apply by March 31, 2021.
 Apply now!
 For more information, call Vista Community Clinic by phone at (760) 631-5000 ext 7146 or send an email to MAProgram@vcc.org.